kkumtree/blog.minseong.xyz/content/post/troubleshoot-terraformer-with-tfenv/index.md

 ## 4. Conclusion

 I was also in trouble with this situation.
-But refences below helped me to solve this problem.
+But references below helped me to solve this problem.

 ## 5. References